maialenz/movieQuiz/README.md

     - Be able to have the game rules available.
     - Be able to start the quiz by clicking a single button.
-    - Be able to choose my answer from a multiple choise answer to each question.
+    - Be able to choose my answer from a multiple choice answer to each question.
     - See my score as I progress through the game
     - Know which question I am currently on
     - Get a feedback with the total score and the option to retake the quiz or go to the main menu.